This Privacy Statement was last updated on 30 September 2020.

 We will also share your personal information to third parties in the following circumstances:

-The personal information we use may be stored or accessed by our staff, other members of the Saint-Gobain Group, or third party data processors for the purposes listed above, the provision of services to you, or the processing of transactions with you.
+The personal information our Businesses use may be stored or accessed by our staff or third party data processors for the purposes listed above, the provision of services to you, or the processing of transactions with you.
 These third party data processors may be operating outside of the EEA, in India, the USA or elsewhere.

 Further information on the length of time during which we retain your personal information can be found in our Data Retention Policy.
 We do not retain personal information in an identifiable format for longer than is necessary.

-We many need your personal information to establish, bring or defend legal claims.
+We may need your personal information to establish, bring or defend legal claims.
 For example, we will retain your personal information for 7 years in case of any investigation by the tax authorities.

 You have certain rights in relation to your personal information.
 There is normally no charge for exercising these rights.
 If you would like further information in relation to these rights, or would like to exercise any of them, please contact us by email at dataprotection.DelUK&I@saint-gobain.com at any time.
 In relation to certain rights, we may ask you for information to confirm your identity and, where applicable, to help us to search for your personal information.
-Except in rare cases, we will respond to you within 30 days after we have received this information or, where not required, after we have received your request.
+Except in rare cases, we will respond to you within one month from receiving your request.

 Subject to any exceptions, you may have the right to: